mohawk-responsive-ui-frameworks/sass-basics/README.md

 }
 ```

 The `@include` directive is how we apply a previously declared mixin.
+Also take note of how we no longer need the `$color-main-heading-dark` variable anymore.
+This mixin also wouldn't be possible to implement without the `darken` function, we would instead need to implement a second parameter for `$hover-color`.

 When complete you can see the expected result [here]().